 And how this probe affects the signal travelling on the fixture?
 For that, I measured the probe effect on the S11 (reflection) using VNA.
 Note that the VNA is not calibrated in this measurement so the actual figures are not accurate, but nevertheless the effect can be seen.
 The match still remains quite good.
 To set the scale as VSWR, -20 dB on the scale means about 1.20 VSWR. -30 dB is 1.06 etc.

 What kind of performance can be expected from this simple probe setup?
-For that I made a comparison against Agilent 7 GHz Infiniimax probe amplifier with a differential browser head, which certainly qualifies as a high quality active probe.
+For that I made a comparison against Keysight 7 GHz 1134A Infiniimax probe amplifier with E2675A differential browser head, which certainly qualifies as a high quality active probe.
 It is also very expensive item for just casual hobby use, about $10k!
 The price is certainly not much if you must have very accurate measurements without any doubts.
 But I know that it makes company managers cough or change the subject when you say that you'll need a few of those probes for the measurement...

 The signal source here is an Altera Cyclone II FPGA which has very high edge rate IO:s, when set to full current strength.
 The edge rate can easily be around 100 ps, which is very fast and needs considerable care.
 Note that the edge rate is not affected at all by the frequency which the signal is switching, it just sets how often the transitions will occur.